benjaminjkern/side-projects/mandelbrot-plotter/readme.md

            [height of JFrame],
-           [in-simulation x coordinate of center of JFrame], [in-simulation y coordinate of center of JFrame], [zoom (i.e. in-simulation distance from center of screen to edge of JFrame])
+           [in-simulation x coordinate of center of JFrame], [in-simulation y coordinate of center of JFrame], [starting zoom (i.e. in-simulation distance from center of screen to edge of JFrame], [ending zoom],
+           [# of frames you want animated])
 ```
 Just change the paramters if you wanna see a different picture!
 I promise I'll work on making it more user friendly but hey initial upload it works for me

-You can also click to zoom in by a factor of 10 around the cursor, right click to zoom out by a factor of 10.
+> You can also click to zoom in by a factor of 10 around the cursor, right click to zoom out by a factor of 10.
 It gets weird at zoom factors of around 10^-14 because thats as good as the default double precision can get me to, I need to implement arbitrary precision

 ### Cool things so far
 - Cool colors!